fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-the-usefulness-of-abstracting-over-time.md

 `switchMap` enables us to change the source of a stream's values.
 Each time the source is changed, `switchMap` cancels the previous subscription.

-When the paused condition is `true`, we'll switch the source from the timer to an Observable that never produces a value.
+When the paused condition is `true`, the sources switches from the timer to an Observable that never produces a value.
-When the pause condition is `false`, we'll switch the source back to a timer.
+When the pause condition is `false`, the source switches back to a timer.
 We're no longer burdened by managing the timer Subscription.
 `switchMap` automatically cleans up the timer each time we switch to the paused state.